International Juried Photography Exhibition

 -

-Discussion and Q&A to assess student experience and skill levels
+Discussion and Q&A to assess student experience and goals

-Following the lecture, students will begin working with the process hands-on, split across two days to allow for in-depth learning and ample practice.
+Following the lecture, students begin working with the process under close supervision.

 -